Fast segmentation of watermarked texts from large language models through an epidemic change-point framework: Watermark segmentation: epidemic change-point perspective

 We formalize this observation with the following hypothesis. \begin{assumption}[Elevated Alternatives Hypothesis] Assume that the next token distribution (NTP) $P$ belongs to a distribution class $\mathcal{P}$.
-Then, there exists $d>0$ such that $\inf_{P \in \mathcal{P}} \IE_{1,P}[h(Y)] \geq \mu_0+ d$, where $\IE_{1,P}(\cdot)=\IE_1[\cdot | P]$ denotes the unknown distribution of $h(Y)$ when watermarking is implemented on the NTP $P\in \mathcal{P}$. \end{assumption} This assumption entails that the pivot statistics is effective conditional on any possible NTP from the class $\mathcal{P}$, ruling out trivial cases such as $Y(\omega, \zeta)\equiv \zeta$.
-Most standard watermarking schemes satisfy Assumption \ref{ass:alt-mean}; see \S\ref{se:eg} for some concrete examples.
-To summarize, the pivot statistics $Y_t$ has a mean level $\mu_0$ when the token $\omega_t$ is un-watermarked; on the other hand, we expect the pivot statistics to take comparatively larger values inside the watermarked segments.
-Interestingly, this observation establishes a ready-made connection to the notion of ``epidemic change-points'', sporadically explored in the classical time-series literature for the past few decades.
-We discuss this novel perspective in the following section.
+Then, there exists $d>0$ such that $\inf_{\IP \in \mathcal{P}} \IE_{1,\IP}[h(Y)] \geq \mu_0+ d$, where $\IE_{1,\IP}(\cdot)=\IE_1[\cdot | P]$ denotes the unknown distribution of $h(Y)$ when watermarking is implemented on the NTP $P\in \mathcal{P}$ via $S(P, \cdot)$. \end{assumption} This assumption entails that the pivot statistics are effective conditional on any possible NTP from the class $\mathcal{P}$, ruling out trivial cases such as $Y(\omega, \zeta)\equiv \zeta$. \upd{In practice, $d$ would depend on pivot statistic function $h$, the distribution class $\mathcal{P}$ and watermarking scheme $S$, all of which are usually available to the verifier.} Most standard watermarking schemes satisfy Assumption \ref{ass:alt-mean}; see the following for some concrete examples.